 A forensic science degree can lead to careers in a fast-growing and exciting field.
 You've seen crime shows on TV that depict teams of crime fighters, glamorously solving cases and protecting citizens.
 It's true that it takes a team of educated professionals to investigate a crime scene, conduct lab work, and produce evidence to convict bad guys.
 Though not always as glamorous as what we see on TV, an essential part of criminal investigation teams is forensic scientists.

-On this page, we'll offer a detailed look at the field of forensic science, what forensic science degree programs look like, and what types of jobs you can pursue after graduation.
+Here, we'll offer a detailed look at the field of forensic science, what forensic science degree programs look like, the best forensic science colleges, and what types of jobs you can pursue after graduation from a forensic science degree program.
 Forensic science is a more diverse field than many people realize, so we'll include some of the lesser-known aspects of this highly rewarding, growing, and scientific field.Click Here to See the Best Colleges in the US

-The University of New Haven’s Forensic Science program prepares students for a career in crime scene investigation at the local or federal level.
+The University of New Haven’s Forensic Science program comes in at #1 in our list of best forensic science colleges.
+This program prepares students for a career in crime scene investigation at the local or federal level.
 This program includes courses in ballistics, chemistry, and psychology, along with general education requirements at the bachelor’s level.
-Classes are available both in-person and remote, though some labs may include fieldwork and professional observation.
+Classes are available both in-person and remotely, though some labs may include fieldwork and professional observation.
 Students at The University of New Haven can get experience in the form of internships and shadowing opportunities at the New Haven Police Department.

 Syracuse University offers undergraduates the opportunity to enroll in their forensic science program, which is the first step for students interested in a career in criminal justice.
 It is common for students to take classes in chemistry and physics as an introduction to the broader field of forensic science.
 Syracuse offers a four-year path with opportunities to apply early to positions made available within their alumni network.